michaelstonis/EightBot.CoinDrop/README.md

 EightBot.CoinDrop
 =================
-Super simple implementation of a Plinko or coin dropping game using iOS 7 Dynamic Animation and Behaviors
+Super simple implementation of a Plinko or coin dropping game using iOS 7 Dynamic Animation and Behaviors.

+Images provided by Kenney (www.kenney.nl)